ericwastaken/python-playfab-retrieve-player/README.md

 Commands:
 - with-custom-id
   - Calls PlayFab Client LoginWithCustomID for each row in the CSV.
-  - Requires at least a customId column in the input CSV.
+  - Column names are mapped via '$.<columnName>' in request_body; no fixed 'customId' column is required.
+The request_body must include a 'CustomId' value that resolves from the CSV.

 with-custom-id options:
 - --config PATH (required)
   - Path to a YAML config file.
 See Config reference below.
 Must contain playfab_api_endpoint, request_body, and output.
 - --input PATH (required)
-  - Path to a CSV file with a header column customId.
-Rows with empty customId are skipped; if none remain, the run aborts.
+  - Path to a CSV file with arbitrary header columns.
+Values are substituted into request_body via '$.<columnName>' placeholders.
 - --output PATH (required)
   - File path to write results.
 The output format is determined by output.outputFormat in the config.
 - --verbose (flag)